 If you’re willing to buy something that doesn’t “look pretty” or even broken fishing reels you’ll find some amazing bargains.

 Parts are readily available online and through many local retailers so if you’ve got the slightest bit of mechanical ability repairing a broken reel is no problem and most repairs are inexpensive.
-Even if you’ve got to rely on a repair facility you won’t spend much for most repairs.
+Even if you’ve got to rely on a repair facility you won’t spend much on most repairs.

-When buying on eBay make sure you are conscious of what you are purchasing, what the retail price is for a new reel and make sure you establish clear parameters for yourself on what your “top dollar” is for any reel you are interested in.
+When buying on eBay make sure you are conscious of what you are purchasing, what the retail price is for a new reel, and make sure you establish clear parameters for yourself on what your “top dollar” is for any reel you are interested in.

-Also, you’ll get much better deals and save a lot of money if you purchase during the Fall and Winter which is the “off season” for fishing in many parts of the country (though it’s my favorite time of the year to catch catfish).
+Also, you’ll get much better deals and save a lot of money if you purchase during the Fall and Winter which is the “off-season” for fishing in many parts of the country (though it’s my favorite time of the year to catch catfish).

 It’s all about supply and demand and is very much like buying and selling boats.

-There’s a lot of “fair weather fishermen” that don’t fish in the cooler months so demand goes down, therefore it is much easier to get more “bang for your buck” when there is less demand.
+There’s a lot of “fair-weather fishermen” that don’t fish in the cooler months so demand goes down, therefore it is much easier to get more “bang for your buck” when there is less demand.

 I rarely buy used reels anymore, but have bought many used reels on eBay in the past and have gotten some awesome buys.
 There has been an occasional reel I have had to pick up a part or two for and repair but even in those instances I still came out ahead.